STAR: SocioTechnical Approach to Red Teaming Language Models: Methods

 \section{Methods}

-\paragraph{Data} We obtain 8360 dialogues by 227 red teamers, annotated by 308 annotators and arbitrators, all in January 2024.
-Each dialogue adversarially tests model performance on one rule out of a content safety policy (see~\ref{appendix_content_policy}).
+\paragraph{Data} We obtain 8360 dialogues by 225 red teamers, annotated by 286 annotators and arbitrators, all in January 2024.
+Each dialogue adversarially tests model performance on one rule out of a content safety policy (\autoref{appendix_content_policy}).
+Participant compensation and labour costs are detailed in \autoref{appendix_labour_costs}.

-\paragraph{Task design} Adversarial testing here is conducted by human red teamers, in a multi-turn (mean: 16.4 ± 11.3) setting.
+\paragraph{Task design} Adversarial testing here is conducted by human red teamers, in a multi-turn (mean: 16.4 ± 11.3 turns) setting.
 Participants are assigned a red teaming task, an annotation task, or an arbitration task.
 Participants can perform multiple tasks in sequence, but they never see the same dialogue twice.

-\paragraph{Red teaming task} Red teamers are given procedurally generated instructions with up to five parameters, directing red teamers to: \begin{enumerate} \item Violate a specific \textit{rule} from the safety policy; \item Employ a specified \textit{level of adversariality} (low, medium, high) in their attack; \item Emulate a particular \textit{use case} (e.g., information search, entertainment); \item Commit to a specific \textit{topic} before initiating the dialogue, which they can freely choose; \item In cases where the rule involves hate speech or discriminatory stereotypes, identify the specific \textit{demographic group targeted} by the attack. \end{enumerate} The demographic groups that attackers are asked to target are randomly selected one- to two-way intersections out of the gender and race labels listed in Appendix ~\ref{appendix_demographic_matching}.
+\paragraph{Red teaming task} Red teamers are given procedurally generated instructions with random values for up to five parameters inspired by \citet{characteristics_of_harmful_text}, directing red teamers to: \begin{enumerate} \item Steer the model into violating a specific \textit{rule} from the safety policy; \item Employ a specified \textit{level of adversariality} (low, medium, high) in their attack; \item Emulate a particular \textit{use case} (e.g., information search, entertainment); \item Commit to a specific \textit{topic} before initiating the dialogue, which they can freely choose; \item In cases where the rule involves hate speech or discriminatory stereotypes, steer the model into targeting a specific \textit{demographic group}. \end{enumerate} The demographic groups that attackers are asked to target are randomly selected one- to two-way intersections out of the gender and race labels listed in \autoref{appendix_demographic_matching}.

 Red teamers engage in written dialogue with a proprietary model.
 We encourage 10--15 turns but red teamers determine when to end the exchange.
 After completing the dialogue, red teamers perform ` pre-annotation' on whether the chatbot broke the assigned rule or any other rules; and whether the dialogue mentioned any demographic groups and if so which ones.
 Here, more demographic labels are available including disability status, age, religion and sexual orientation.